 Learn something new every day More Info... by email

 Stomach disease may come in various forms and because of this, any number of chronic stomach-related illnesses may be classified as gastropathy.
-In effect, any disease that causes pain, inflammation, stomach bleeding, or other digestive issues may be referred to as gastropathy.
-For example, patients who have Crohn's disease or ulcerative colitis may suffer from gastropathy-type symptoms.
+In effect, any disease that causes pain, inflammation, stomach bleeding, or other digestive issues may be placed in that category.
+For example, patients who have Crohn's disease or ulcerative colitis may suffer from gastric symptoms.
 Some symptoms that can occur may include ulcerations on the stomach lining and recurrent nausea.
 Stomach bleeding may or may not be directly related to the condition.

-Patients who suffer from a form of this condition known as erythematous gastropathy will typically develop ulcer-like sores and abrasions in the stomach lining or intestines.
+Patients who suffer from the erythematous form of this condition will typically develop ulcer-like sores and abrasions in the stomach lining or intestines.
 These may become inflamed, causing extreme pain or mild discomfort.
 In some cases, bleeding may occur.
 This may be treated with medication or surgery if necessary.